Annual Percentage Rate

 Other costs for the borrower after the loan has been taken out (e.g. processing fees).

-Please note: In individual cases, the annual percentage rate of charge does not include all costs.
-For example, account management fees or partial disbursement surcharges for construction financing are not always shown.
+Please note: In individual cases, the annual percentage rate does not include all costs.
+For example, account management fees or partial disbursement surcharges for real estate financing are not always shown.

 The APR is usually determined by the lender only after the credit check.
 Credit granted is the money that the lender makes available to the borrower.